 Engage on Facebook – Engage with your team in a team Facebook group.
 When your team is very small, you may wish to just be sure your team members are in your upline’s group(s) and make yourself a visible, active participant there.
 Once you have a handful of team members, you may wish to set up your own Facebook group too.
 Facebook groups are a great way to be engaged and social with your team members.
 Post in your group often with tips, motivation, information, and strategies.
 Try to generate engagement in your group by asking questions.
 Respond to anyone who asks questions in your group.
 TIP: Use Avon Social to schedule a variety of posts for the week, to ensure regular, daily engagement.

 Respond to Contacts – Reply quickly to emails, voicemail messages, texts, etc. Be sure to check for messages often and respond as quickly as you can.
 If you’re unable to call someone back right away, send an email or text to let them know when you’ll be in touch.
 Being easily available for your team members will help them to feel well supported.

-Grow Your Team – Take steps to grow your team each day by reaching out to personal or ALMA prospects, promoting your business online, and practicing the 5×5 model of making 5 contacts, 5 days a week to share Avon products and the Avon opportunity with others.
+Grow Your Team – Take steps to grow your team each day by reaching out to prospects, promoting your business online, and practicing the 5×5 model of making 5 contacts, 5 days a week to share Avon products and the Avon opportunity with others.
 Follow-up with all recent leads with an informative email, personal call, and mailed postcard, recruiting booklet, or letter.